 Tom also has considerable experience of advising on jurisdictional issues which arise in insolvency disputed, including as to COMI and domicile, and of making application to restrain presentation of a winding up petition, most recently in relation to a £14 million debt.

 Tom’s recent practice includes:

-- Acting for the Creditor in contested bankruptcy proceedings.
+- Acting for a former director of Bury Football Club in bankruptcy proceedings.